 Illinois, where I live, also requires employers to provide “reasonable” break time for breastfeeding mothers to express breast milk for their children for one year.
 These breaks must be paid.

-Employers must make “reasonable efforts” to provide a private location for employees to pump, other than a toilet stall.
+Employers must also make “reasonable efforts” to provide a private location for employees to pump, other than a toilet stall.

 What to do before you go on maternity leave